-I'm a big fan of feelings.
-Feelings carry important information.
-Feelings help us understand ourselves, have empathy for other people, and feelings can help us live a values-based life.
-However, some kinds of feelings are more complicated than others.
+I’m a big fan of feelings.
+As a counselor and Denver therapist, I want to affirm that feelings carry important information.
+Knowing this is a crucial part of emotional intelligence.
+Being in tune with our feelings can help us understand ourselves, have empathy for other people, as well as help us live a values-based life.
+However, some kinds of feelings, like unhealthy guilt, are more complicated than others.
 Sometimes we need to figure out if our feelings are worth listening to and taking guidance from, or if we need to override them in order to be our best selves.

 Like feelings of depression or anxiety, guilt is one of those potentially confusing feelings.
 Believe it or not, some types of guilt are actually healthy and good; healthy guilt can help us be better people.
-However, some types of unhealthy guilt are not at all useful or constructive, and can even trap us in bad situations; stealing our voices and our power.
+However, some types of unhealthy guilt are not at all useful or constructive.
+In fact, unhealthy guilt can even trap us in bad situations by stealing our voices and our power.

-Unhealthy guilt, and it's even nastier sidekick shame, can lead you to beat yourself up for everything.
-Or take responsibility for things you shouldn't.
-Or heap more and more onto yourself until you buckle under the pressure.
-Or fail to set boundaries with people who want more from you than it's healthy for you to give.
+Unhealthy guilt, and it’s even nastier sidekick, shame, can lead you to beat yourself up for everything.
+Or it can make you take responsibility for things you shouldn’t.
+Guilt and shame might even heap more and more unhealthy expectations onto yourself until you buckle under the pressure.
+Furthermore, it can cause you to fail in setting appropriate boundaries with people who want more from you than it’s healthy for you to give.

-So figuring out the difference between healthy and unhealthy guilt is essential, in order to stay in a good place mentally and emotionally.
+Figuring out the difference between healthy and unhealthy guilt is essential in order to stay in a good place mentally and emotionally.
 How can you tell whether your feelings of guilt are something you should listen to, or whether you should push them away?

 Healthy guilt is the voice of your conscience, letting you know that you need to do better next time.
-In fact, responsible, caring, hardworking people tend to feel guilty on a regular basis.
-Conversely, people who don't struggle with guilt often don't have inner emotional brakes that tell them to “stop.”
+In fact, responsible, caring, hard working people tend to feel guilty on a regular basis.
+Conversely, people who don’t struggle with guilt often don’t have inner emotional brakes that tell them to “stop.”
 They may even have difficulty empathizing with others.
-As they sail through life, guilt free, they may never fully understand the consequences of their actions…. and hurt others in the process.
+As they sail through life, guilt free, they may never fully understand the consequences of their actions…. but hurt others in the process.